×

 Sandboxing plays a important role in computer systems security by isolating software applications or processes within controlled environments.
 It helps prevent the compromise of system integrity and confidentiality, defends against various types of attacks, facilitates the detection and analysis of suspicious behavior, and aids in vulnerability testing and software debugging.

-• What is the role of the page DB in the creation process of an enclave?
+• What is the role of the compiler in addressing the limitation of reliable disassembly for computed jump instructions?

 More questions and answers: